pedronunoleite/NEON/README.md

 [5] E. Ilg, N. Mayer, T. Saikia, M. Keuper, A. Dosovitskiy, and T. Brox, “FlowNet 2.0: Evolution of optical flow estimation with deep networks,” Proc. - 30th IEEE Conf.
 Comput.
 Vis.
 Pattern Recognition, CVPR 2017, vol. 2017-January, pp. 1647–1655, 2017.
 </p>

+The code basis for this repository has been adapted from: https://github.com/dwofk/fast-depth.

+The figure depicting NEON's architecture has been generated with: https://github.com/HarisIqbal88/PlotNeuralNet.

+The number of MAC and floating point operations have been estimated with: https://github.com/sovrasov/flops-counter.pytorch.